Van Jefferson Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Season Stats

-- Jefferson has collected 621 receiving yards (51.8 per game) and five touchdowns, hauling in 39 balls on 70 targets.
+- Jefferson has racked up 621 receiving yards (51.8 per game) and five touchdowns, reeling in 39 balls on 70 targets.

 - Jefferson has been the target of 15.8% (70 total) of his team's 444 passing attempts this season.